 EEOC Updates & COVID-19 Vaccines

-As the Federal Drug Administration (FDA) has approved the first COVID-19 vaccine, the Equal Employment Opportunity Commission (EEOC) made updates to address vaccination issues.
+As the Federal Drug Administration (FDA) has approved, for emergency use, the first COVID-19 vaccine, the Equal Employment Opportunity Commission (EEOC) made updates to address vaccination issues.
 Below we list the different updates the EEOC made regarding the COVID-19 vaccines:

 - A Vaccination Is Not a Medical Examination: Employers are prohibited from requesting employees to take a medical examination.
 However, the EEOC does not consider vaccinations as a medical examination.
 Therefore, vaccinations can be mandated (with exception).